Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/south-hagerstown-rebel-rumble.typ

 #h(1em) I am glad that our intake worked reliably in this competition, since we had earlier issues with it working inconsistently.
 Our improvements to the chain definitely seem to have helped, and it has allowed us to score even more points and make it all the way to the semifinals.

 == Anders
-#h(1em) OI think that the drivetrain issues definitely need to be taken care of as soon as possible, because without our drivetrain we cannot do anything.
+#h(1em) I think that the drivetrain issues definitely need to be taken care of as soon as possible, because without our drivetrain we cannot do anything.
 I think that the issue might be due to the crown nuts over-tightening on the drivetrain screws, which we should investigate.